keithbrink/affiliates-spark/README.md

 @endif
 ```

-3. Add a link for managing affiliates in the Kiosk menu.
+4. Add a link for managing affiliates in the Kiosk menu.
 Edit your `\resources\views\vendor\spark\kiosk.blade.php`, and under the Metrics Link item (line 30), add the following code:

 ```
 <!-- Affiliates Link -->
 @include('affiliates-spark::nav.affiliate-menu-item-kiosk')
 ```

-4. Publish the package javascript with the command: `php artisan vendor:publish --provider="KeithBrink\AffiliatesSpark\AffiliatesSparkServiceProvider" --tag=javascript`.
-Then, in your `/resources/js/app.js`, require the pacakge javascript: `require('./affiliates-spark/bootstrap');`.
+5. Publish the package javascript with the command: `php artisan vendor:publish --provider="KeithBrink\AffiliatesSpark\AffiliatesSparkServiceProvider" --tag=javascript`.
+Then, in your `/resources/js/app.js`, require the package javascript: `require('./affiliates-spark/bootstrap');`.

 Remember to compile the assets with `npm run dev`.

+6. Publish the package views with the command: `php artisan vendor:publish --provider="KeithBrink\AffiliatesSpark\AffiliatesSparkServiceProvider" --tag=views`.
+You should enter instructions for your affiliates in `/resources/views/vendor/affiliates-spark/affiliates/instructions.blade.php`.

+7. On any page that you would like to credit affiliates for sending people to, add the script: `<script async="" src="/a-s/aff.js"></script>`

 ## Usage